michaelrkytch/streamsum/README.md

 ## License

-Copyright © Michael Richards 2015 FIXME
+Copyright © Michael Richards 2015

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.